iceknith/SC23-quoicousectaire-website/docs/source/mello.rst

 [J] : Yeah.

-M: Um, people talked to me a lot because he decided that I was, like, some kind of goddess.
+[M] : Um, people talked to me a lot because he decided that I was, like, some kind of goddess.
 Um, which definitely fucked with my head really bad.
 But it also meant that a lot of people, like, responded to everything I said, so it really felt like I had friends.
 Um, and the, the quote-unquote manager that I've mentioned, um.

 [J]  : Yeah?